arcaraynier/arcarayn/README.md

 - 💬 Ask me about ... python
 - 📫 How to reach me: ... hehe
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I'm a skilled typist
+I'm a skilled typistt
 - 🔰

 - Reach me out at my LinkedIn.